yungchou/contoso.insurance/Whiteboard design session/WDS student guide - Building a resilient IaaS architecture.md

 5. How will you monitor and alert on Azure VMs metrics?
 Does this approach extend to SQL monitoring?
 What about backup monitoring?

-6. How can the PaaS implementation of the Ordering application achieve an equivalent level of resiliency?
+6. How can the PaaS implementation of the claims application achieve an equivalent level of resiliency?

     - How is high availability provided by the Web Application and SQL Database?
 Can the SLA target be met?
     - How will the PaaS solution recover from a complete failure of the primary Azure region?
 Can the RPO and RTO targets be met?